William A. Navas Jr.: Early life and education

 Navas was born in Mayagüez, Puerto Rico, on December 15, 1942.
 His family has a long tradition of military service, including his grandfather, Colonel Antonio M. Navas, who served in both World Wars.
 His father, Captain William A. Navas Sr. served in World War II and had a successful career in civil engineering upon his retirement from the military.

 Navas received his primary and secondary education in his hometown of Mayagüez.
 In high school he joined Zeta Mu Gamma fraternity.
-After graduating from high school, he enrolled in the University of Puerto Rico, Mayagüez Campus, and received his Bachelor of Science degree in civil engineering.
+After graduating from high school, he enrolled in the University of Puerto Rico at Mayagüez, and received his Bachelor of Science degree in civil engineering.
 He joined the Beta-Activo chapter of Phi Sigma Alpha fraternity, and served as chapter president from 1963 to 1964.

 In addition to his degree from the University of Puerto Rico, Navas completed a Master of Science degree in Management Engineering at the University of Bridgeport.

 Navas completed Army qualification courses for the Engineer, Military Police, and Infantry branches.
 He also completed specialty courses including Jungle Warfare.
 He was the Distinguished Graduate of his class at the United States Army Command and General Staff College, and graduated from the Inter-American Defense College.
 Navas also completed the Program for Senior Managers in Government at Harvard University's John F. Kennedy School of Government.